openfisca/openfisca-doc/en/install_for_development.md

 The next step for you is to read the [Coding the legislation](../coding-the-legislation/index.html) section to know how to write legislation.

 > If you want to use your local installation as an API (instead of importing it in python scripts), install **OpenFisca Web API** with [these instructions](https://github.com/openfisca/openfisca-web-api#install).

-## Without Conda

-Conda is not a strong requirement!
-To install the requirements of the installed packages, you can either:

-- install them with your operating system package manager (`apt-get` on Debian, `brew` on Mac OS X, etc.)
-- install them with `pip install` with or without a virtualenv

-It's up to you to choose what suits you the best.